-Baht falls to three-month low as US inflation delays expected rate cut
+Baht falls to three-month low as US inflation delays rate cut

-The baht, Thailand’s currency, hit a three-month low against the US dollar yesterday, February 14, slipping below 36 to the dollar.
-This was attributed to higher than anticipated US inflation, which led the market to predict a delay in the Federal Reserve’s first interest rate cut, initially expected in May.
+The Thai currency hit a three-month low against the US dollar yesterday, February 14, slipping below 36 to the dollar.
+This was attributed to higher-than-anticipated US inflation, which led the market to predict a delay in the Federal Reserve’s first interest rate cut, initially expected in May.

-Quoting Kasikorn Research Centre, the baht was valued at a low of 36.13 against the dollar before rising slightly to 36.07 to 36.09 baht.
-This is compared to Tuesday’s closing rate of 35.7 baht.
+Quoting Kasikorn Research Centre, the baht was valued at a low of 36.13 against the dollar before rising slightly from 36.07 to 36.09 baht.
+This is compared to Tuesday’s closing rate of 35.7 baht, said Kanjana Chockpisansin, head of research at the think tank.

-Kanjana Chockpisansin, head of research at the think tank, stated, “The baht is moving in line with other Asian currencies, as the world gold price also fell below US$2000 per ounce.”
+“The baht is moving in line with other Asian currencies, as the world gold price also fell below US$2000 per ounce.”

 The US dollar and bond yield experienced a sharp increase following the rise of the US consumer price index (CPI) by 3.1% year-on-year in January, beating the 2.9% market prediction.
-The core CPI also exceeded expectations, at 3.9% against a forecast of 3.7%.
+The core CPI also exceeded expectations, at 3.9% against a forecast of 3.7%, said Kanjana.

 “Those readings might prompt the Fed to maintain rates for longer.
-The market now sees a lower probability of the Federal Open Market Committee’s first rate cut in May, only tallying 35%,” said Kanjana.
+The market now sees a lower probability of the Federal Open Market Committee’s first rate cut in May, only tallying 35%.”

 Kanjana also suggested that the baht could weaken further with the slow decline of US inflation and strong economic data, indicating that the Fed might not cut rates as early as previously forecasted, reported Bangkok Post.